0xflotus/cubedb/docs/architecture.md

 * latch manager

-each partition has its latch managmer, in memory, and on the leader only
+each partition has its latch manager, in memory, and on the leader only

 ### write IO path